How To Keep You and Your Guests Safe on Thanksgiving

 Does My Standard Home Insurance Policy Cover Thanksgiving Accidents?

-A standard homeowners insurance policy provides coverage for a number of perils that could damage your home and belongings on Thanksgiving such as fire, smoke, explosions, vandalism and theft.
+A standard homeowners insurance policy provides coverage for a number of perils that could damage your home and belongings on Thanksgiving such as fire, smoke, explosions, vandalism, theft and the discharge of water from home appliances.
 In addition, the personal liability or medical payments portion of your homeowners policy should pay for medical treatments if a guest is injured in your home.

 In case multiple people are driving to and parking at your house on Thanksgiving, you should also note that your home insurance will cover damage to your home and belongings caused by a vehicle.
 Meanwhile, damage to your car caused by another vehicle should be covered by either the at-fault driver’s liability car insurance or your collision insurance.